kiranrangaraj/Mission-to-Mars-Web-Scraping-App/README.md

 # web-scraping-challenge - Mission to Mars
-Web Scraping Homework Assignment for Data Analytics Bootcamp
+Web Scraping Homework Assignment for Data Analytics Bootcamp - Vanderbilt University, Trilogy Education

 In this assignment, you will build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
 The following outlines what you need to do.